top of page

 2023 4th of July Parade!

-The Apartments proposed on LBJ between Preston and Hillcrest
+Apartments rejected on LBJ between Preston and Hillcrest

 Our Association engaged in a 6-month "635 Corridor" study to guide future land uses on the south LBJ service road, from Preston Road to Hillcrest, which is now mostly 2-story offices.
 Hillcrest Forest residents strongly opposed apartments there, next to their single-family residential.